Tax cuts for the wealthy and big, profitable companies have proven to be the wrong choice for North Carolina.

 Despite mounting evidence that the 2013 tax plan is holding the state back from critical investments that will strengthen economic opportunity and the economy for the future and failed to address underlying systemic issues in our economy, policymakers have continued to pursue income tax cuts year after year.

-Check out our Policy Basic on this topic and our MINI-TOOLKIT on taxes that provides an overview of the analyses and tools that the Budget & Tax Center has developed to document the harm of the 2013 tax plan.
+Check out our MINI-TOOLKIT on taxes that provides an overview of the analyses and tools that the Budget & Tax Center has developed to document the harm of the 2013 tax plan.